AnimeKaizoku/SaitamaRobot/README.md

  - `OWNER_USERNAME`: Your username

  - `DATABASE_URL`: Your database URL
- - `MESSAGE_DUMP`: optional: a chat where your replied saved messages are stored, to stop people deleting their old
+ - `JOIN_LOGGER`: optional: a chat where your replied saved messages are stored, to stop people deleting their old
  - `LOAD`: Space-separated list of modules you would like to load
  - `NO_LOAD`: Space-separated list of modules you would like NOT to load
  - `WEBHOOK`: Setting this to ANYTHING will enable webhooks when in env mode